garysweaver/irie/README.md

 # actionize

+*UNDER CONSTRUCTION: See [this tag](https://github.com/FineLinePrototyping/restful_json/tree/v4.5.1) for latest restful_json release.
+We are developing a new version, so please be patient during the transition.
+Some of the following documentation may be inaccurate, and things may not be working as expected...*

 Implement Rails 4 controller actions easily with a clear and concise mix of declarative and imperative code, like models.

 Your controller could `include Actionize::All` to implement index, show, new, edit, create, update, and destroy methods: